Chart Color Schemes

 Bentleigh East - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bentleigh East - South, as per the latest Census evaluation, 70.3% of dwellings were houses, with the remaining 29.7% consisting of semi-detached homes, apartments, and other types of dwellings.
-In contrast, Melbourne metropolitan area had 47.8% houses and 52.1% other dwellings.
-Home ownership in Bentleigh East - South stood at 36.6%, with mortgaged properties accounting for 40.1% and rented dwellings making up 23.3%.
-The median monthly mortgage repayment in the area was $2,512, exceeding Melbourne metro's average of $2,396.
-The median weekly rent figure in Bentleigh East - South was recorded at $490, compared to Melbourne metro's $435.
-Nationally, Bentleigh East - South's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Bentleigh East - South's dwelling structure, as per the latest Census, consisted of 70.3% houses and 29.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Bentleigh East - South was at 36.6%, with mortgaged dwellings at 40.1% and rented dwellings at 23.3%.
+The median monthly mortgage repayment in the area was $2,512, higher than Melbourne metro's average of $2,000.
+The median weekly rent figure was recorded at $490, compared to Melbourne metro's $390.
+Nationally, Bentleigh East - South's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing